From Our Prior Provincial

 How many friars in your Province have established allegations against them?

 Of the approximately 950 friars who have been a part of the Western Dominican Province since its founding in 1851 and nearly 350 friars from other provinces who have served in one capacity or another in our province during that time, ten friars have been permanently removed from public ministry because an established allegation of the sexual abuse of a minor.
 Nine of them, in addition to a member of another Province working in one of our ministries, were removed after an allegation was received.
-Only four of these friars are still alive.
+Only one of these friars is still alive.

 How does the Province deal with accused friars?